-The close: TSX falls as commodity plunge weighs
+The close: TSX falls, weighed by drop in resource stocks

-Canada’s main stock index fell almost 1 per cent on Thursday, weighed down by heavy losses among energy and mining stocks as oil prices plunged and gold and copper prices also fell.
+Canada’s main stock index fell almost 1 per cent on Thursday as the country’s heavyweight energy and mining sectors lost ground amid a drop in commodity prices and as investors digested a string of corporate earnings.

+Oil prices dove 5 per cent to their lowest level since a November OPEC deal, on signs the group and other major producing countries will not take more drastic steps to reduce the world’s persistent glut of crude.

+Canada’s energy group, which accounts for more than a fifth of the index’s weight, retreated 3 per cent.

 Wall Street ends flat as health bill passes; energy slammed